Life in New York City

 In addition, the Tisch School operates its own Career Development office which works exclusively with Tisch students to connect them to the network of creative arts professionals and institutions that are connected to the school.
 With its own job fairs and job posting site, Tisch students get a leg-up on the creative jobs and opportunities as a benefit of being a part of the Tisch community.
 The career counselors are specifically trained to help students and alumni in the arts to find their way in the creative industry.

 In addition, the Game Center has a dedicated industry liaison working to build relationships with the many large and small game studios in New York and beyond.
 With an active faculty in the field, a strong connection to the NYC game scene and a budding alumni network, it is no wonder that our students have interned and our graduates are working at some of the most exciting game companies in the world.

 Housing and Transportation

 With several residence halls across the NYU campus, there are many housing options to choose from.
 Rooms range from singles in a traditional dorm to suites with full kitchens.
 NYU students get the chance to live in the vibrant neighborhoods of New York City.
-There are several dining halls throughout the campus, as well as dozens of local restaurants that access NYU Campus Cash.
-Along with the thousands of amazing restaurants offering every cuisine imaginable, the possibilities are endless.
+There are several dining halls throughout the campus, as well as dozens of local restaurants that access NYU Campus Cash, and the thousands of amazing restaurants offering every cuisine imaginable.

 New York City is one of the safest cities in the country, and NYU is dedicated to maintaining a safe and secure campus for all of its students.
 The NYU Department Public Safety operates 24-hours a day, 7 days a week providing patrols, security guards and services to make sure NYU students can focus on their studies, knowing that they are in a safe and comfortable learning environment.
 The Department works closely with the NYPD as well, to stay on top of any risks to our students.
 For more about safety at NYU read the Campus Safety Tips.